This is the process of how I built my first homelab server for under AUD $60, what I planned to do with it and what I learned along the way.

 The Setup

-Networking & Remote Access I needed to manage the server from my main laptop without it constantly “moving” around the network.
-I set a static IP on my router and enabled SSH immediately.
+Networking & Remote Access I wanted to manage the server on my laptop from anywhere network.
+So I set a static IP on my router and enabled SSH immediately.
+I also used Tailscale so I could access my server securely anywhere.

-Storage & Sharing To make use of that 1TB drive, I set up Samba for file sharing.
-The tricky part was configuring it to play nice with both my Windows gaming PC and my Apple devices.
+Storage & Sharing I set up Samba for file sharing.
+The tricky part was configuring it to play nice with both my PC and my Apple Devices.
 After some tweaking, I have a reliable network share that works seamlessly across different operating systems for backups and media.

 Ad-Blocking I used Pi-hole to act as a network-wide ad blocker.
 It has significantly cleaned up and blocked most of the ads especially on Netflix that I access on my phone and TV without needing browser extensions.